Residential property management insurance for growing portfolios

 Source: Observed across residential management agreement templates

-Property management E&O is almost always written on a claims-made form.
-Coverage only applies if both the error occurred after the retroactive date and the claim is filed during the active policy period.
-Gaps in coverage or switching carriers without tail coverage can leave prior work unprotected.
+PM E&O is written claims-made.
+Coverage applies only if the error occurred after the retroactive date and the claim is filed during the active policy period.
+Switching carriers without tail coverage leaves prior work exposed.

 Source: Standard PM E&O policy language